Tips to Start an Anti-Bullying Program

 Here are some tips to launch your program:

 Build your team: Start recruiting your friends, family, neighbors and even local businesses have been known to contribute in a variety of ways.
 For example, SmartSign from New York has created the #TakeNoBullies campaign.
 You can check them out for stickers and pins with great slogans that help spread the message that bullying and cyber bullying will not be tolerated.
+They will donate stickers and pins to schools and organizations that qualified.
+Check them out!

 Name your club: Selecting a name for club as a well as a mission statement is important.
 You want it to reflect on what your group stands for and how you are making a difference in your community.
 Browse around the Internet and review some others for ideas.
 Brainstorm and you will be amazed how something will come to you.